 We are active in all of the regulated sectors of the UK economy.
 We also work internationally on a growing number of regulatory issues overseas and have a respected transport policy practice.
 See below for some examples of our work and here for a list of our clients over the last three years.

-We worked with the GB electricity distribution networks, the GB gas distribution networks and the GB transmission networks during the RIIO-T1, RIIO-GD1 and RIIO-ED1 reviews.
+We are working with several of Britain's energy networks during the early stages of Ofgem's RIIO-3 price control reviews.
+We previously advised the GB electricity distribution networks, the GB gas distribution networks and the GB transmission networks during Ofgem's RIIO-ED2, RIIO-GD2 and RIIO-T2 price control reviews.

-We also act as an adviser the Northern Ireland Authority for Utility Regulation across its work with the Northern Ireland electricity and gas companies, and worked alongisde the Competition & Markets Authority during its recent inquiry into the workings of Britain's energy retail market.
+We also act as an adviser the Northern Ireland Authority for Utility Regulation across its work with the Northern Ireland electricity and gas companies, and have worked with the trade body Energy UK on the calibration of Ofgem's energy price cap.

-First Economics has been helping the UK's CAA as it prepares for the Q7 reviews of price control arrangements at Heathrow and Gatwick airports.
-We previously had a similar role during the Q5 and Q6 reviews.
+First Economics worked with the UK's Civil Aviation Authority (CAA) during the H7 review of price control arrangements at Heathrow Airport and the ensuing CMA appeals.
+We had a similar role during the Q5 and Q6 reviews.

-We are also working with the CAA during the early preparations for the next review of NATS' price controls.
+We also advised the CAA on the NR23 review of NATS' price controls.

 In the rail sector, we act as advisers to the Rail Delivery Group (RDG) and the Office of Rail and Road (ORR).
 Many of Britain's train operators also attend our Owner Group Forum.

-In recent months, we have been working with ORR on the regulation of Network Rail, assisted RDG during several government reviews of the rail industry, and advised the DfT on competition in the rolling stock leasing market.
+In recent months, we have been working with ORR on the regulation of Network Rail and assisted RDG during several government reviews of the rail industry.
 We have also helped individual companies understand and apply track access pricing rules.

 We acted as adviser to the Competition Commission in five of the most recent price control appeals which were referred to the Commission by the UK’s Competition Appeals Tribunal.